Swift Pathway

 Now that you’ve covered a brief overview of Swift’s history and community, it’s time to take a look at the features of Swift.
 Although this pathway is focused on developing for Apple platforms, the foundations here apply to writing Swift code on any platform.

-Next, begin to uncover some of the unique ways that you can manage control flow when developing with Swift.
+Then you can explore more of the unique ways that you can manage control flow when developing with Swift.
 For example, pattern matching capabilities provide powerful and expressive ways to construct your code path, while Swift’s handling of optional types can reduce the risk of errors at runtime.
 Swift also provides a lightweight approach to error handling that integrates seamlessly with its control flow mechanisms.
-And once you begin to break down and organize your control flow you’ll discover some of the notable features of functions within Swift, and how they contribute to your code’s overall safety and performance.
+And once you begin to break down and organize your control flow, you’ll discover some of the notable features of functions within Swift, and how they contribute to your code’s overall safety and performance.

 Structure your code